devopsdays/devopsdays-web/README.md

 # devopsdays-web
 This is the repo for managing [devopsdays.org](http://www.devopsdays.org).

+## Reporting issues

+If you discover an issue with the theme, please open an issue in the [devopsdays-theme repo](https://github.com/devopsdays/devopsdays-theme/issues/new).

 ## Contributing

 The technical details and guidelines for contributing to this repository are outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 If you intend to contribute (and we sure hope you do!), please take a moment to review that document.